-College of William and Mary; George Mason University; James Madison University; Longwood University; Old Dominion University; Radford University; University of Virginia; University of Mary Washington; Virginia Commonwealth University; Virginia Military Institute; Virginia Tech
+Christoper Newport University, George Mason University; James Madison University; Longwood University; Norfolk State University, Old Dominion University; Radford University; University of Virginia; University of Mary Washington; Virginia Commonwealth University; Virginia Military Institute; Virginia Polytechnic & State University, and William & Mary.

-VASCUPP is a procurement consortium formed to provide opportunities for Virginia's public colleges, universities and other institutions of higher education to effectively communicate among constituents and peers, allow for cooperative procurement, professional development, and enhancement of supplier diversity initiatives.
+VASCUPP is a procurement consortium formed to provide opportunities for Virginia's public colleges, universities, and other institutions of higher education to effectively communicate among constituents and peers, allow for cooperative procurement, professional development, and enhancement of supplier diversity initiatives.
 Membership in VASCUPP is limited to those colleges that have been granted unlimited delegated procurement authority by the Virginia Department of General Services through the Virginia Higher Education Restructuring Act.
-VMI's Director of Procurement Services has a seat on the Board of Directors.
+VMI's Director of Procurement Services and Accounts Payable has a seat on the Board of Directors.